AI Actions

 Use Text when you want the AI to return a single response as plain text.
 The AI writes one continuous output, such as a paragraph, explanation, or generated message.
 This option is supported but not recommended.

-Write a blog post based on the instructions in a file
+Example: Write a blog post based on the instructions in a file

 Create a pipeline with these steps: